ssuryanarayanan/Qi-Docs/docs/Writing data.md

 Content is serialzied replacement object

 *Parameters*

-`streamId` -- identifier of the stream in which to replace value `item` -- item to replace existing stream event
+*streamId*: Identifier of the stream in which to replace value *item*: Item to replace existing stream event

 **Security**
-Allowed by Administrator account
+Allowed by administrator account

 **Operation**
 Writes an item over an existing event in the specified stream.
 Throws an exception if the stream does not have an event at the index to be replaced

-##ReplaceValues
+##ReplaceValues( )
 *_Qi Client Library_*
 ```
 void ReplaceValues(IDictionary<string, IQiValues> items);